-- (a) For 180 days after the date of reemployment if the most recent period of military service was more than 30 days and less than 181 days. - (b) For one year after the date of reemployment if the most recent period of military service was more than 180 days.
+- 1. For 180 days after the date of reemployment if the most recent period of military service was more than 30 days and less than 181 days. - 2.
+For one year after the date of reemployment if the most recent period of military service was more than 180 days.

-1041.11 DISCRIMINATION AND RETALIATION PROHIBITED
+11. DISCRIMINATION AND RETALIATION PROHIBITED